omnivector-solutions/license-manager/docs-source/src/development.rst

    * change the URL to the IP address of where the ``license-manager-simulator`` is running;

 #.
-Copy the modified files and templates to the cluster machine where the license manager agent is running;
+Copy the modified scripts and templates to the cluster machine where the license manager agent is running;

 #.
 Rename scripts to the name of the binaries you are simulating;